Treasure the Time with Your Toddler

 Many child care experts suggest you only have to spend around 10 minutes of quality, one on one time with your child, to fill his or her ‘love cup’ and prevent a variety of behavioural problems.

 “You get two big windows of opportunity in your life to do stuff like build castles, step in puddles, watch Sesame Street, and just plain play: the first when you are a child, the second when you have one.
 Don’t get too busy or wrapped up in the grown-up stuff to miss it.”
 These words of wisdom are from Jana Murphy’s book, The Secret Lives of Toddlers.
-We’ve added six more ideas of fun things you can do to really connect with your precious little person and treasure the time you spend with your toddler.
+We’ve added six more ideas of fun things you can do to really connect with your precious little person and treasure the baby-bonding time you have with your toddler.

 1. Pause.
 Connect.
 Play